tolulopeoa/Sera-Sales-Transaction-Analysis/README.md

 - **Transaction Success Rates**: Bank transfers and Mastercard debit cards have the highest success rates, while card payments have a relatively higher abandonment rate.
 - **Geographical Analysis**: Most payment attempts originate from Nigeria, followed by the United States, United Kingdom, and Canada.

-## Future Enhancements

-- **User Segmentation**: Further analysis to segment users based on transaction behavior and trends.